Brisbane City Council offers a number of rates rebates, including pensioner, and not-for-profit rebates.

 Residential owners who have no more than two self-contained dwellings on a single assessment may apply to have their property rated Category 1 Owner-Occupier (which receives rate capping).

-For more information, download the Owner-occupier multi-residential (single family) premises application (PDF - 125kb).
+For more information, download the owner-occupier multi-residential (single family) premises application form (PDF - 125kb).

 Land covered by a Voluntary Conservation Agreement or a Land for Wildlife Agreement is exempt from Council's Bushland Preservation Levy.
 Before land can be covered by an agreement, it must go through a formal process of landowner consultation and independent assessment.

 The Bushland Preservation Rebate is automatically applied to eligible owners' rate accounts, no application is required.
 For more information about entering one of these agreements, contact Council on 3403 8888.

 If a property is used for public, religious, charitable or educational purposes it may be eligible for exemption from paying general rates.

 More information about eligibility criteria for exemptions can be found in the Resolution of Rates and Charges in the budget section.

 Application for a general rates exemption must be submitted in writing on letterhead for the relevant organisation and signed by an authorised signatory.
 The letter must include the following information: